oknozor/toml-bombadil/README.md

 ### Manage secrets

-Bombadil maintain a pgp encrypted variable store called `secret_store.gpg` at the root of your dotfile directory.
-This allows to safely commit encrypted secret on a public repository.

 **Before going further with this ensure `.dots` is in dotfiles repository's `.gitignore`!**

 To use encryption this you need to have [gnupg](https://gnupg.org/) installed, and a pair of gpg keys.